Dask Arrays with Xarray

 |

-Notice that we just see a symbolic representation of the array, including its shape
+The above graphic contains a symbolic representation of the array, including shape

 , dtype